trickl/language/README.md

 ### Usage

-See the Junit tests for usage
+See the Junit tests for usage and more examples.

 ### Installing

-To download the library into a folder called "language" run
+To download the library into a folder called "language" run -

 ```
 git clone https://github.com/trickl/language.git